Guyana country profile

 Retired army general David Granger beat incumbent President Donald Ramotar by a narrow margin in the May 2015 election, ending 23 years of rule by the Indian-dominated People's Progressive Party.

-He forged a multi-ethnic coalition of his Afro-Guyanese Partnership for National Unity and the Alliance for Change, with a pledge to end the racial divisions that have dominated Guyana's politics since it gained independence in 1966.
+He forged a multi-ethnic coalition of his Partnership for National Unity and the Alliance for Change, with a pledge to end the racial divisions that have dominated Guyana's politics since independence in 1966.

-"The time has come to end winner-take-all politics, corruption, nepotism and the squandering of our resources," he said.
+He pledged to tackle corruption, nepotism and the waste of resources, but has been hampered by his coalition's slender parliamentary majority.

-Mr Granger's diverse career has included the military, journalism and politics.
-He has a degree in history and received military training in Nigeria, Brazil and the UK.

 MEDIA